Soriful-Hasan/Soriful-Hasan/README.md

 ![I am a Full Stack Web Developer.](https://i.imgur.com/CFkSSTE.jpeg)

 ## 🚀 About Me
-Hi, I'm Md Soriful Hasan — a passionate and dedicated Full Stack Web Developer from Bangladesh 🇧🇩.
+Hi, I'm Md Soriful Hasan — a passionate and dedicated MERN Stack Web Developer from Bangladesh 🇧🇩.
 I specialize in building modern, responsive, and dynamic web applications using the MERN Stack (MongoDB, Express.js, React, Node.js).

 I'm currently deepening my skills in React and Node.js, and I enjoy turning ideas into real-world applications.
 I’m also open to collaboration on exciting full-stack projects and constantly learning to grow as a developer.